rebelwarrior/numenera/setting/ninth-world.md

 #### Games
 {:.subtitle.is-4.mt-4}
 The game of _"ball"_ is played throughout Steadfast.
-It is like soccer. except it's played by small and large groups alike (up to 300-500 people) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
-Trades typically play against each other in teams.
+It is simmilar to soccer, except it's played by small and large groups alike (up to 300 people at once) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
+Trades commonly play against each other in teams.

 In Malevich, they play a card "game" called Tarrota; and it's said those with the glimmer can predict the future with them.
 A simplified version of the game is played throughout Steadfast as well.

 Four Dimensions is a game that is a strange mix of mahjong, chess and go.
 It is played with magnetic tiles and metal figurines.
 Each tile is held like in mahjong, secret to other player, then played as a tile on the board with or without a figurine on top.
 The tiles being magnetic they can be placed vertical to the game board and can end up forming a cube with two sides open.
 On your turn you either place a tile or move one of your figurines among the already placed tiles.
 The game is _viscerally_ hard and a board with pieces is so expensive it's essentially an artifact.
 Most people play the simplified version with non-magnetic tiles and in only one dimension.

 Betting happens in all games throughout Steadfast, though most commonly in animal races or competitions.
 In towns and aldeia betting is a low key affair usually not involving shins, but other things like dares and chores.
 If you want real action, you need to go to the large cities.

 #### Working the fields